Nicous20/FunQA/README.md

 ## 1 - FunQA Benchmark

 ### 1.1 - FunQA Main Tasks
+FunQA comprises three subsets of surprising videos: 1) HumorQA, 2) CreativeQA, and 3) MagicQA.
+Each subset is associated with three common tasks: 1) counter-intuitive timestamp localization, 2) detailed video description, and 3) reasoning around counter-intuitiveness (see H1-3, C1-3, and M1-3).
+Furthermore, we offer higher-level tasks tailored for each video type, such as attributing a fitting and vivid title for HumorQA and CreativeQA (see H4, C4), etc.
 ![img.png](img/main.png)

 ### 1.2 - FunQA Extended Tasks

 #### FunQA Multi-choice Dataset
+FunQA Multi-choice Dataset is prepared to provide training and testing for arbitrary models, in this dataset our QA pairs are in the form of multiple choice, the answer is a word, phrase, or short sentence, and the type of questions are all descriptions.

 ![FunQA_MC.png](img/FunQA_MC.png)

 #### FunQA Dialog Dataset
+Most of the current LLMs are in the form of dialogues.
+To cater to their data input, we produced the FunQA Dialog dataset, in which we used GPT-3.5 to convert QA pairs into recursive dialogues with added context.
 ![img_1.png](img/FunQA_dia.png)